mibsen/GCL/README.md

 `unclassified <  classified < secret < topSecret`

-The classification has the same syntax and the classification and the lattice should be in the same file separated by a semicolon with the lattice first.
+The classification has the same syntax.
+The classification and the lattice should be in the same file separated by a semicolon with the lattice first.
 The full input should then look like:

 `unclassified <  classified < secret < topSecret ; i = unclassified, j = classified, m = unclassified, n = secret , A = unclassified, B = topSecret`